SpaceVim/SpaceVim/docs/layers/gtags.md

 ## Installation

 To use `gtags` layer, you first have to install [GNU Global](https://www.gnu.org/software/global/download.html).
-You can install global from the software repository of your OS or built from source.
+You can install global from the software repository of your OS or build it from source.

 **Install on Ubuntu:**